OP-ED: Is Cyber Fraud Breaking Frontiers?

 What needs to be done:

-We need to wake up to the reality that commerce, communication and the access to information are dominated by the internet.
-The digital transformation of our economies, societies and private lives is progressing fast and will continue to impact all aspects of life.
+We need to wake up to the reality that the Internet dominates commerce, communication, and access to information.
+The digital transformation of our economies, societies, and private lives is progressing fast and will continue to impact all aspects of life.

-From the regulators’ perspective, Bank of Uganda (BoU) needs to continuously issue risk management guidelines to the Supervised Financial Institutions (SFIs).
-They also should increase oversight surveillance capacity through new methodologies of risk-based supervision as well as financial innovations in development, deployment and use.
+From the regulators’ perspective, the Bank of Uganda (BoU) needs to continuously issue risk management guidelines to the Supervised Financial Institutions (SFIs).
+They also should increase oversight surveillance capacity through new methodologies of risk-based supervision as well as financial innovations in development, deployment, and use.

-Relatedly, policy makers and regulators should guide policy discussions to focus on regulation of financial innovations.
-Financial innovations are on the rise and ever evolving, this means that the lacuna will always equally be evolving and this calls for the maintenance of a robust regulatory and supervisory framework.
+Relatedly, policymakers and regulators should guide policy discussions to focus on the regulation of financial innovations.
+Financial innovations are on the rise and ever-evolving, this means that the lacuna will always equally be evolving and this calls for the maintenance of a robust regulatory and supervisory framework.
 Such a framework should possess the capability to identify threats posed by the transition and provision of prompt alleviation actions.

-Trainings and awareness campaigns are important for all in society.
-There is a need for a structured training and certification programme/framework for cybersecurity related careers in Uganda.
-Campaigns like Beera Steady targeting users will continue to play a great role in creating awareness and vigilance around cyber fraud related issues.
-Like saying goes; educated consumers are empowered consumers.
+Training and awareness campaigns are important for all in society.
+There is a need for a structured training and certification program/framework for cybersecurity-related careers in Uganda.
+Campaigns like Beera Steady targeting users will continue to play a great role in creating awareness and vigilance around cyber fraud-related issues.
+As the saying goes; educated consumers are empowered consumers.

-The government also has an important part to play in the funding of awareness as between the public and other financial and ICT service providers.
-This means enhancing the capacity for staff on the evaluation of ICTs’ risks and conduct of ICT audits.
-Education/awareness will go a long way in enabling us create and curate a database of all reported cases for predictive analysis and education of the authorities to have meaningful implementation in investigation as well as assessing the scale of damage and threat posed by the cyber fraud scourge.
+The government also has an important role to play in raising funding awareness among the public and other financial and ICT service providers.
+This means enhancing the capacity of staff to evaluate ICT risks and conduct ICT audits.
+Education/awareness will go a long way in enabling us to create and curate a database of all reported cases for predictive analysis and education of the authorities to have a meaningful implementation in the investigation as well as assessing the scale of damage and threat posed by the cyber fraud scourge.

 As I take leave of the matter …